LearnOnDemandSystems/docs/lod/instruction-sets.md

 ## Use Cases

 - Your lab could have two sets of instructions for different experience levels.
 There could be an Instruction Set for beginner users, and an Instruction Set for expert users.
 Specifying Instruction Sets accordingly, will allow different Instruction Sets to be shown to users, for the same lab profile.

+## Related Topics

+- [Activities](/lod/activities.md): Activities are either automated activities or question-based activities.
+- [Lab Variables](/lod/variables.md): Variables store information and then that information can be recalled or used in the lab.
+- [Markdown User Guide](/guides/idl2/markdown-user-guide.md): overview on Mardown syntax used in Skillable Studio.
+- [Replacement Tokens](/lod/feature-focus/cloud-resource-templates/replacement-tokens.md): Replacement Tokens are used to replace text with a variable that is unknown at the time of authoring the lab.